How do I log into HEDSLive?

-- You should submit a ticket from nysed.gov by clicking the “?
+- Please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket please provide us with the name of the person needing an account, the person’s title, and role within HEDSLive (Coordinator or End User), the name of the institution, phone number, and physical address.

 What are the password requirements?